Frequently Asked Questions

 It can last indefinitely, so long as the registered owner of the mark uses it (in the context of the legislation) and pays the renewal fees.
 We’ll send you a reminder and are happy to handle the paperwork.

-There are, however, procedures available under the Madrid Treaty to extend your Australian application to overseas jurisdictions if you act within six months.
+For example, there are procedures available under the Madrid Protocol to extend your Australian application to overseas jurisdictions if you act within six months.
 It’s also possible to file an application with them directly.
 Just let us know.

 IMPORTANT: if you intend to operate in China, specialist advice and early action is essential.
 Get in touch with a trade mark attorney before you let any business outsiders know your plans.